SARNIA’S WAR FALLEN: WHERE THEY CALLED HOME

 ACKNOWLEDGMENTS

 We want to acknowledge the following groups and individuals for their extensive help in making “Where They Called Home” possible.
-In nine months, what began as an idea has developed into a “true” community project in every way.
+What began as an idea in a casual conversation developed into a “true” community project in every way.

 FINANCIAL SUPPORTERS